-- 7. MVPHIC anticipates that the proposed rates would generate a traditional loss ratio of 83.1%.
-The anticipated loss ratio using the federal formula is 86.4%.4 - 8.
-Pursuant to 8 V.S.A. § 4062(a)(2)(B), the Department assessed the impact of the proposed filing on the carrier's solvency.
-Noting that it is not MVPHIC's primary regulator, that New York State regulators have expressed no concerns about the company's solvency, and that all of MVP's health operations in Vermont account for approximately 3.7% of its total premiums earned, the Department determined that the carrier's Vermont operations pose little threat to the company's solvency.
-However, the Department opines that the rates as filed will promote MVPHIC's solvency absent a finding by L&E that they are inadequate.
+- 8. Pursuant to 8 V.S.A. § 4062(a)(2)(B), the Department assessed the impact of the proposed filing on the carrier's solvency.
+Noting that it is not MVPHIC's primary regulator, that New York State regulators have expressed no concerns about the company's solvency, and that all of MVP's health operations in Vermont account for approximately 2.2% of its total premiums earned, the Department determined that the carrier's Vermont operations pose little threat to the company's solvency.
+However, the Department notes that adequate rates are necessary to keep pace with claim trends, and opines that the rates as filed will promote MVPHIC's solvency.
 See Solvency Analysis at 2. - 9.
 On review, L&E recommends the Board make no modifications to this filing and approve the proposed rates, opining that the filing does not produce rates that are excessive, inadequate, or unfairly discriminatory.
 See L&E Analysis at 7.
-Despite not recommending any modifications, L&E expressed concern that the proposed rates for this block of business were materially lower than those proposed in 2016, and that MVPHIC's rating practice of removing terminated groups from the experience data may result in rates that are not fully reflective of market-wide risk.
-Id. at 5. - 10.
+L&E also recommends that MVPHIC should be required to modify this filing if the federal Health Insurer Fee for 2018 imposed under the Affordable Care Act is repealed prior to 3Q17.
+Id. - 10.
 L&E recommends that the Board continue to monitor MVPHIC's use of the manual rate cap, but defer action until data is available regarding the impact of this methodology on Vermont policyholders.
-Id. - 11.
+L&E acknowledges that the cap in MVPHIC's manual rates is unusual.
+Id. at 4-5. - 11.
 L&E recommends that the Board not reduce the proposed 2% CTR, due to the relatively small size and inherent volatility of the block.
 Id. at 6. - 12.
-The HCA requests that the Board reduce the proposed CTR to 1%.
+The HCA requests that the Board reduce the proposed CTR to 0%.